bstachmann/git-workshop/sections/architects-corner/porcelaine-and-plumbing/index.en.md

 ---

-## Wie macht man Software erweiterbar?
+## How to Make Software Extensible?

 ---

-Git setzt auf [Porcelaine & Plumbing](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain), statt auf Plugins.
+Git relies on [Porcelain & Plumbing](https://git-scm.com/book/en/v2/Git-Internals-Plumbing-and-Porcelain), instead of plugins.